thegreenwebfoundation/grid-aware-websites/README.md

 }
 ```

-### Error
+### Error during check

-If either function experiences an error during execution, it will return an error status with additional context.
+If either function encounters an error during execution, it will return an error status with additional context.

 ```js
 {